JWock82/Pynite/docs/source/installation.rst

     $ pip install ipywidgets
     $ pip install trame_jupyter_extension

-These dependecies are used for the following:

-* matplotlib - General plotting
-* scipy - Allows for a sparse solver to be used
-* pdfkit - Used for printing reports to pdf
-* jinja2 - Used for templating/formatting reports prior to printing
-* vtk - Used for visualizing the model
-* pyvista[all, trame] - For visualizing the model in a way that is friendly to web applications and jupyter notebooks
-* ipywidgets - Used for jupyter notebook visualization
-* trame_jupyter_extension - Used for jupyter notebook visualization

 Note that if you use [all] without `Jupyter Lab` installed, it will install `Jupyter Lab` for you.
 If you don't want `Jupyter Lab` installed it's best to install `Pynite` without the [all] command, and individually install the optional dependences listed above that you do want.

 With `Jupyter Lab` installed you'll be able to view some of the documents used to help derive `Pynite` located in the `GitHub` repository, if you also install `Sympy`.
 It can be installed as follows: